alex-toy/darties/README.md

 ==============================

-You need to have Python 3.8.5 installed for this project
+You need to have Python 3.8.5 installed for this project.
+You also need to have docker in order to run **Airflow**.

 # Context of the project